ebfs/InformationSecurity/h1 First Steps.md

 Defenders must stay constantly vigilant of security threats and exploits, as new exploits are identified over time.
 Likewise, old exploits can be re-used as new techniques are adopted for different stages of the cyber kill chain, in order to circumvent existing courses of action defenses.

 Hutchins et al. Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains.
 URL https://lockheedmartin.com/content/dam/lockheed-martin/rms/documents/cyber/LM-White-Paper-Intel-Driven-Defense.pdf

+# Fundaments of Security

+What I consider the fundaments of security are identifying why something needs to be secure, how that something will or should be secured, and the effectiveness of theose security measures.
+The objective of security is to provide a safe environment for that which should be secured.
+If something that should be secured cannot be secured, we must atleast identify how it could be accessed, and have contingency plans in place in case of a breach.